 - Self -harm

-What Causes Facitious Disorder?
+What Causes Factitious Disorder?

 There is not a known cause of Factitious Disorder.
 It is believed to be both biological and psychological factors that are present.
-Some research indicates that past abuse or neglect as a child may contribute, poor health or frequent need for hospitalization, and possibly a link with personality disorders.
+Some research indicates that past abuse or neglect as a child may contribute, poor health or frequent need for hospitalisation, and possibly a link with personality disorders.

 Those who inflict illness on others may do so for the reasons mentioned but also to assume the importance of a carer role.
 It may also be related to a grievance with the medical profession or a bad experience in hospital or with a previous treatment for the person or a family member.
 Often it is to draw attention and sympathy to themselves.